 This grant is supported through EDA’s ARP Research and Networks Funding Opportunity, co-administered by EDA’s Networks team and the Research and National Technical Assistance (RNTA) program.
 The RNTA program funds research, evaluation and technical assistance projects that promote competitiveness and innovation in distressed rural and urban regions throughout the United States and its territories.

 Work on the Indigenous Community of Practice will begin immediately with EDA grant funding supporting a 3-year period of performance.
-For more information on EDA’s Communities of Practice, visit eda.gov/communities.
+Visit EDA's Communities of Practice website for more information.